samvera/samvera.github.io/pages/samvera/developer_community/git_structure/samvera_labs.md

   1. Good unit test coverage measured by community (e.g. 100% or 75% of what’s important)

-  1. uses CI (Preferably Travis-CI, unless there is a compelling reason to do something else)
+  1. uses CI (Preferably CircleCI, unless there is a compelling reason to do something else)

   1. uses Coverage tool (coveralls or simplecov)